sidahmed-faisal/Rag-on-Confluence-using-Llama-Index/README.md

 ##  Overview

 The Rag-on-Confluence-using-Llama-Index project streamlines document retrieval and question answering by integrating language models and chroma vector store.
-Its key features include efficient document processing, accurate response evaluation with **RelevancyEvaluator** from llama-index, and seamless Confluence interaction.
+Its key features include efficient document processing, accurate response evaluation with **RelevancyEvaluator** from llama-index to check for **hallucinations**, and seamless Confluence interaction.
 Targeting users seeking streamlined AI-powered information retrieval, it enhances data reliability and user experience.

 ---